As Bitcoin becomes increasingly popular in the Philippines, a number of options have become available in the country. As of today, we can now:

 What is the difference in using the Line chart, Candle, or OHLC?

 The line chart is best used if you want to do a high time-frame analysis, for example, 1 month.
-This will let you easily view, analyze the market flow, and see the trend.
+This will let you easily view, analyze the market flow, the exchange rates, and see the trend.

 Candlestick chart is more detailed, since it shows the opening, high, low, and closing of prices at a specified period.
 This is unlike the Line chart that only plots a price in a specified time frame.
 In addition, the green candle means the price went higher than it opened during that period and the red candle means vice versa.

 OHLC, on the other hand, is almost the same as the Candlestick chart as it also shows the open, high, low, and closing prices.
 This time, it shows horizontal lines and vertical lines.
 Horizontal lines extending to the left is the opening price, horizontal price extending to the right is the closing.
 Vertical lines will show you the volatility of the price, with high being high and low being low.

 If you will also notice, the USD and PHP charts are slightly different.
 This is because these two are not direct conversions.
 The data from the PHP chart is from LocalBitcoins, Quoine, and Remitano.
 USD chart data, on the other hand, is from Bitfinex, GDAX, Bitstamp, Simex, and itBit.

 Just in case you weren’t able to see the chart, kindly refresh the page.
 If it still didn’t show, open a new tab and go to cryptocompare.com and then go back to this page.

 Why a BTC to Php Rate is useful

 Whenever you want to buy or sell bitcoins with Philippine Peso, it is first recommended that you check out the conversion rate first.
 When you do this, you will have a general idea of the following: